mtlynch/mtlynch.io/content/posts/code-review-love/index.md

 ## Automate the easy stuff

-If you rely on your reviewer to tell you that you put the curly braces on the wrong line or that your change broke the automated test suite, you're wasting their time tremendously.
+If you rely on your reviewer to tell you that you put the curly braces on the wrong line or that your change broke the automated test suite, you're egregiously wasting their time.

 {{<img src="verify-syntax.jpg">}}

-Automated checks should be part of your entire team's normal workflow.
+Automated checks should be part of your team's normal review workflow.
 Mature software teams have a cultural understanding that a review starts after [all automated checks pass in a continuous integration environment](/human-code-reviews-1/#let-computers-do-the-boring-parts).

-If your team is woefully misguided and refuses to invest in continuous integration, automate these checks in your own development environment by adding [git pre-commit hooks](https://www.atlassian.com/git/tutorials/git-hooks), linters, and formatters.
+If your team is woefully misguided and refuses to invest in continuous integration, automate these checks yourself by adding [git pre-commit hooks](https://www.atlassian.com/git/tutorials/git-hooks), linters, and formatters to your development environment.
 This ensures that your code doesn't go out for review until it matches your team's style and passes your automated checks.

 ## Answer questions with the code itself